W3C

 <andrew> liam - see http://www.w3.org/2005/MWI/BPWG/Group/TaskForces/Accessibility/drafts/ED-mwbp-wcag-20080129/mwbp-wcag20.html#BALANCE

-Alan: not really...that might be a good idea
+Alan: Not really...that might be a good idea.

-William: mobile is a defacto assistive technology
+William: Mobile is a defacto assistive technology.

-william: the device itself is an assistive technology when looking at the web...almost like a user
+william: The device itself is an assistive technology when looking at the web...almost like a user.

-Andrew: you know there is a web there, but can't access it entirely.
+Andrew: You know there is a web there, but can't access it entirely.

 William: I agree

-Andrew: a useful perspective to add, agreed
+Andrew: It would be a very useful addition, agreed

 Alan: I'll incorporate these comments for next week

-<scribe> ACTION: Shadi to summarize different persepctives of WCAG and MWBP [recorded in http://www.w3.org/2008/02/15-eo-minutes.html#action05]
+<scribe> ACTION: Shadi to summarize different perspectives of WCAG and MWBP [recorded in http://www.w3.org/2008/02/15-eo-minutes.html#action05]

 Web Accessibility and Ageing Task Force Work Statement